theislab/cellrank/docs/source/about/index.rst

 About CellRank
 ==============
 CellRank is a unified solution for the probabilistic description of cellular dynamics, encompassing various input data modalities and analysis scenarios through one consistent application user interface (:doc:`API <../api>`).
+If you find CellRank useful for your research, please check out :doc:`citing CellRank <cite>`.

 Design principles
 -----------------